hyperledger/governance/charter.md

 ii. non-voting representative(s), appointed by members of any other class of membership; and

-iii. any non-voting Maintainer appointed by the TSC.
+iii. one or more non-voting Maintainers appointed by the TSC.

 b.
 Responsibilities: The Marketing Committee shall be responsible for designing, developing and executing marketing efforts on behalf of the Governing Board.
-The Marketing Committee is expected to coordinate closely with the Governing Board, end user and technical communities to maximize the outreach and visibility of HLP throughout the industry.
+The Marketing Committee is expected to coordinate closely with the Governing Board, end user and technical communities to maximize the outreach and visibility of the Hyperledger Foundation throughout the industry.

 **6. Voting**

 a.
-While it is the goal of HLP to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, or Marketing Committee, as applicable, shall vote on a one vote per voting representative basis.
+While it is the goal of the Hyperledger Foundation to operate as a consensus based community, if any decision requires a vote to move forward, the representatives of the Governing Board, TSC, or Marketing Committee, as applicable, shall vote on a one vote per voting representative basis.

 b.
 Quorum for Governing Board, TSC, or Marketing Committee meetings shall require two-thirds of the voting representatives.
 The Governing Board, TSC, or Marketing Committee may continue to meet if quorum is not met, but shall be prevented from making any decisions at the meeting.
 Any Governing Board representative who fails to attend two consecutive Governing Board meetings will not be counted for purposes of determining quorum requirements as of the third consecutive meeting and until they next attend a Governing Board meeting.

 c.
 Except as provided in Section 12.d. and 13.a., decisions by vote at a meeting shall require a majority vote, provided quorum is met.
-Except as provided in Section 12.d. and 13.a., decisions by electronic vote without a meeting shall require a majority of all voting representatives.
+Except as provided in Section12.d. and 13.a., decisions by electronic vote without a meeting shall require a majority of all voting representatives.

 d.
-In the event of a tied vote with respect to an action that cannot be resolved by the Governing Board, the chair shall be entitled to refer the matter to the LF for assistance in reaching a decision.
+In the event of a tie vote with respect to an action that cannot be resolved by the Governing Board, the chair shall be entitled to refer the matter to the LF for assistance in reaching a decision.
 For all decisions in the TSC, Marketing Committee or other committee created by the Governing Board, if there is a tie vote, the matter shall be referred to the Governing Board.

 e.
 All resolutions proposed for adoption by the Governing Board at a meeting, excluding resolutions to adopt minutes, shall be circulated in draft form to the members of the Governing Board at least two business days prior to the date of the meeting, and the text of such draft votes may be altered at such meeting.

 **7. Antitrust Guidelines**

 a.
-All members shall abide by The Linux Foundation Antitrust Policy available at [http://www.linuxfoundation.org/antitrust-policy](https://web.archive.org/web/20200621050553/http://www.linuxfoundation.org/antitrust-policy).
+All members shall abide by The Linux Foundation Antitrust Policy available at [http://www.linuxfoundation.org/antitrust-policy](https://web.archive.org/web/20220115033541/http://www.linuxfoundation.org/antitrust-policy).

 b.
 All members shall encourage open participation from any organization able to meet the membership requirements, regardless of competitive interests.
-Put another way, the Governing Board shall not seek to exclude any member based on any criteria, requirements or reasons other than those that are reasonable and applied on a non-discriminatory basis to all members.
+Put another way, the Governing Board shall not seek to exclude any member based on any criteria, requirements, or reasons, other than those that are reasonable and applied on a non-discriminatory basis to all members.

 **8. Code of Conduct**

 a.
-The Governing Board shall adopt a specific Project code of conduct, with approval from the LF.
+The Governing Board shall adopt a specific Foundation code of conduct, with approval from the LF.

 **9. Budget**

 a.
 The Governing Board shall approve an annual budget and never commit to spend in excess of funds raised.
 The budget and the purposes to which it is applied shall be consistent with the non-profit mission of The Linux Foundation.

 b.
 The Linux Foundation shall provide the Governing Board with regular reports of spend levels against the budget.
-In no event will The Linux Foundation have any obligation to undertake any action on behalf of HLP or otherwise related to HLP that will not be covered in full by funds raised by HLP.
+In no event will The Linux Foundation have any obligation to undertake any action on behalf of the Hyperledger Foundation or otherwise related to the Hyperledger Foundation that will not be covered in full by funds raised by the Hyperledger Foundation.

 c.
-In the event any unbudgeted or otherwise unfunded obligation arises related to HLP, The Linux Foundation will coordinate with the Governing Board to address gap funding requirements.
+In the event any unbudgeted or otherwise unfunded obligation arises related to the Hyperledger Foundation, The Linux Foundation will coordinate with the Governing Board to address gap funding requirements.

 **10. General & Administrative Expenses**

 a.
 The Linux Foundation shall have custody of and final authority over the usage of any fees, funds and other cash receipts.

 b.
 A General & Administrative (G\&A) fee will be applied by the Linux Foundation to funds raised to cover Finance, Accounting, and operations.
-The G\&A fee shall equal 9% of HLP’s first $1,000,000 of gross receipts and 6% of HLP’s gross receipts over $1,000,000.
+The G\&A fee shall equal 9% of the Hyperledger Foundation’s first $1,000,000 of gross receipts and 6% of the Hyperledger Foundation’s gross receipts over $1,000,000.

 c.
-Under no circumstances shall The Linux Foundation be expected or required to undertake any action on behalf of HLP that is inconsistent with the tax exempt purpose of The Linux Foundation.
+Under no circumstances shall The Linux Foundation be expected or required to undertake any action on behalf of the Hyperledger Foundation that is inconsistent with the tax exempt purpose of The Linux Foundation.

-**11. General Rules and Operations.
-The HLP project shall be conducted so as to:**
+**11. General Rules and Operations.**Hyperledger Foundation members and the Linux Foundation staff and contractors assigned to the Hyperledger Foundation shall:

-a. engage in the work of the project in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The Linux Foundation in the open source software community;
+a. engage in the work of the Hyperledger Foundation in a professional manner consistent with maintaining a cohesive community, while also maintaining the goodwill and esteem of The Linux Foundation in the open source software community;

 b. respect the rights of all trademark owners, including any branding and usage guidelines;

-c. engage The Linux Foundation for all HLP press and analyst relations activities;
+c. engage with the press relations resources assigned to the project for all related press and analyst relations activities;

-d. upon request, provide information regarding Project participation, including information regarding attendance at Project-sponsored events, to The Linux Foundation;
+d. upon request, provide information regarding the Hyperledger Foundation participation, including information regarding attendance at Hyperledger Foundation-sponsored events, to The Linux Foundation;

-e. coordinate with The Linux Foundation in relation to any websites created directly for HLP; and
+e. coordinate with The Linux Foundation in relation to any websites created directly for the Hyperledger Foundation; and

 f. operate under such rules and procedures as may from time to time be approved by the Governing Board and confirmed by The Linux Foundation.

 **12. Intellectual Property Policy**

 a.
-Members agree that all new inbound code contributions to HLP shall be made under the Apache License, Version 2.0 (available at [http://www.apache.org/licenses/LICENSE-2.0](https://web.archive.org/web/20200621050553/http://www.apache.org/licenses/LICENSE-2.0)).
-All contributions shall be accompanied by a Developer Certificate of Origin sign-off ([http://developercertificate.org](https://web.archive.org/web/20200621050553/http://developercertificate.org/)) that is submitted through a Governing Board and LF-approved contribution process.
+Members agree that all new inbound code contributions to the Hyperledger Foundation shall be made under the Apache License, Version 2.0 (available at [http://www.apache.org/licenses/LICENSE-2.0](https://web.archive.org/web/20220115033541/http://www.apache.org/licenses/LICENSE-2.0)).
+All contributions shall be accompanied by a Developer Certificate of Origin sign-off ([http://developercertificate.org](https://web.archive.org/web/20220115033541/http://developercertificate.org/)) that is submitted through a Governing Board and LF-approved contribution process.
 Such contribution process will include steps to also bind non-Member Contributors and, if not self-employed, their employer, to the licenses expressly granted in the Apache License, Version 2.0 with respect to such contribution.

 b.
 All outbound code will be made available under the Apache License, Version 2.0.

 c.
-All documentation will be contributed to and made available by HLP under the Creative Commons Attribution 4.0 International License (available at [http://creativecommons.org/licenses/by/4.0/](https://web.archive.org/web/20200621050553/http://creativecommons.org/licenses/by/4.0/)).
+All documentation will be contributed to and made available by the Hyperledger Foundation under the Creative Commons Attribution 4.0 International License (available at [http://creativecommons.org/licenses/by/4.0/](https://web.archive.org/web/20220115033541/http://creativecommons.org/licenses/by/4.0/)).

 d.
-If an alternative inbound or outbound license is required for compliance with the license for a leveraged open source project or is otherwise required to achieve HLP’s mission, the Governing Board may approve the use of an alternative license for specific inbound or outbound contributions on an exception basis.
+If an alternative inbound or outbound license is required for compliance with the license for a leveraged open source project or is otherwise required to achieve the Hyperledger Foundation’s mission, the Governing Board may approve the use of an alternative license for specific inbound or outbound contributions on an exception basis.
 Any exceptions must be approved by a two-thirds vote of the entire Governing Board and the LF and must be limited in scope to what is required for such purpose.
-Please email [legal@hyperledger.org](https://web.archive.org/web/20200621050553/mailto:legal@hyperledger.org) to obtain exception approval.
+Please email [legal@hyperledger.org](https://web.archive.org/web/20220115033541/mailto:legal@hyperledger.org) to obtain exception approval.

 e.
-Subject to available Project funds, HLP may engage The Linux Foundation to determine the availability of, and register, trademarks, service marks, and certification marks, which shall be owned by the LF.
+Subject to available Foundation funds, the Hyperledger Foundation may engage The Linux Foundation to determine the availability of, and register, trademarks, service marks, and certification marks, which shall be owned by the LF.

 **13. Amendments**